mnemnion/orb/doc/md/Orbit/own.md

 # Ownership function

-  Taking a multi-pass approach to this Grimoire instance will benefit us in a few ways.
+  Taking a multi\-pass approach to this Grimoire instance will benefit us in a few ways\.

-First, Grimoire itself is structured in a certain fashion.
-The straightforward thing is to mirror that fashion in code.
+First, Grimoire itself is structured in a certain fashion\.
+The straightforward thing is to mirror that fashion in code\.

-Second, the critical path right now is simple code generation from Grimoire documents.
-Parsing prose gets useful later, for now I simply wish to unravel some existing code into Grimoire format and start working on it accordingly.
+Second, the critical path right now is simple code generation from Grimoire documents\.
+Parsing prose gets useful later, for now I simply wish to unravel some existing code into Grimoire format and start working on it accordingly\.

 ```lua
 local L = require "lpeg"